selgik/Automation-project/ways-to-distribute/[OUTDATED]_distribute-as-non-app.md

+# UPDATE: MAY 27, 2023
+### NOTE: BELOW INFORMATION IS WRONG.
+IN ORDER FOR USER TO RUN PYTHON SCRIPT, THEY WOULD ANYWAY HAVE TO INSTALL PYTHON IN THEIR MACHINE

 # What if you cannot distribute your scripts as application?
 ### Few Reasons
 - Application is great.
 End-user does not have to install anything but run the program!